 - Public safety.
 Each public safety application could potentially require its own kind of drone pilot training.
 Flying a drone outfitted with a thermal camera to collect information about an ongoing wildfire will be different from using a drone to find a missing person in the woods in a Search & Rescue scenario—and these are just a few examples of public safety use cases for drones.

 - Aerial videography.
 Aerial videography is one of the most common ways for drone pilots to make money but there are many different kinds of skills required for different kinds of aerial videography.
-For example, flying a big rig drone on a movie set is pretty different from putting a drone in the air to capture aerial stills at a wedding, and each scenario will require a specific kind of knowledge and training.
+For example, flying a big rig drone on a movie set is pretty different from putting a drone in the air to capture aerial still at a wedding, and each scenario will require a specific kind of knowledge and training.

 If you’re looking to accelerate your skillset in aerial videography, check out the Drone Cinematography Masterclass.